English | 2019 | ISBN: 1492031086 | 390 Pages | PDF | 42 MB

 Effective visualization is the best way to communicate information from the increasingly large and complex datasets in the natural and social sciences.
 But with the increasing power of visualization software today, scientists, engineers, and business analysts often have to navigate a bewildering array of visualization choices and options.

-This practical book takes you through many commonly encountered visualization problems and pitfalls and provides simple and clear guidelines on how to turn large datasets into clear and compelling figures.
+This practical book takes you through many commonly encountered visualization problems, and it provides guidelines on how to turn large datasets into clear and compelling figures.
 What visualization type is best for the story you want to tell?
 How do you make informative figures that are visually pleasing?
 Author Claus O. Wilke teaches you the elements most critical to successful data visualization.

-- Understand the importance of redundant coding to ensure that you provide key information in multiple ways
+- Understand the importance of redundant coding to ensure you provide key information in multiple ways

-- Use our directory of visualizations: a graphical guide to the most commonly used types of data visualizations
+- Use the book’s visualizations directory, a graphical guide to commonly used types of data visualizations

 - Get extensive examples of good and bad figures

 - Learn how to use figures in a document or report and how employ them effectively to tell a compelling story